 Heidelberg has also earned the title of the ‘City of Literature’, granted by the UNESCO Creative Cities Network.
-There are also plenty of attractions to visit nearby, making a trip here worth your time.
+Budget hotels and Airbnb vacation rentals are available if you’re looking for a place to stay.
+There are also plenty of attractions nearby, making a trip here worth your time.
 If you want to learn more, read on as we talk about the top day trips from Heidelberg, Germany.

-Freiburg has a lot of things to offer to its visitors – from its architectural wonders, pleasant streets, shopping districts, and even hiking destinations.
-If you’re a fan of gothic style buildings, going to Freiburg is going to be worth it because you’ll have the opportunity to see gargoyle statues around the historic old town.
-Joining a day tour makes your trip to Freiburg hassle-free – you’ll get a friendly tour guide who’ll educate you while you’re being fascinated by the many wonders of this college town.
+One of the best places to visit near Heidelberg in one day, Freiburg has a lot of things to offer to its visitors – from its architectural wonders, pleasant streets, shopping districts, and even hiking destinations.
+If you’re a fan of gothic-style buildings, going to Freiburg is going to be worth it because you’ll have the opportunity to see gargoyle statues around the historic old town.
+Joining a day tour makes your trip to Freiburg hassle-free – you’ll get a friendly tour guide who’ll educate you while you’re fascinated by the many wonders of this college town.

 Duration: 1.5 hour